List of unconstructed state highways in California: State Route 180

+State Route 190

 The central portion of State Route 190 is unconstructed, stretching 43.0 miles (69.2 km) from Quaking Aspen in the Sequoia National Forest to US 395 at Olancha.
 On June 25, 1982, deleting the unconstructed section was recommended, but nothing ever happened.
 District 9 recommends deleting the unconstructed portion (and possibly renumbering one of the sections).

-200–999
+State Route 211

-State Route 211, formerly part of SR 1, stretches only 5 miles (8 km) from US 101 near Fernbridge to Ferndale.
+State Route 211 (SR 211), formerly part of SR 1, stretches only 5 miles (8 km) from US 101 near Fernbridge to Ferndale.
 A locally maintained traversable route, which the state does not plan to take over, continues south from Ferndale for 102.8 miles (165.4 km) along Mattole Road, Wilder Ridge Road, Kings Peak Road, Chemise Mountain Road, and Usal Road to SR 1 near Rockport.

-Until recently, State Route 213 had an unconstructed section from I-405 to Carson Street.
-Caltrans took over Western Avenue between these points, and signed and designated it as SR 213, making it completely constructed.
+State Route 217

 A 5.0-mile (8.0 km) western extension of State Route 217 is unconstructed, leading from the present end at the University of California at Santa Barbara northwest to US 101.

+State Route 227

 The southern end of State Route 227 is unconstructed, stretching 1.7 miles (2.7 km) from US 101 in Arroyo Grande to SR 1 east of Oceano.
 There is no locally maintained traversable route, but there is a proposed routing.

-State Route 228 was a 2.5-mile unconstructed route between SR 86 2.5 miles southwest of Brawley and SR 86 west of Brawley.
-Its routing would roughly have been a continuation of Imperial Avenue north to near Kalin Avenue, bypassing downtown Brawley.
-It was deleted in 1998, but was still listed in the 2002 report.